 At Penrhos College, we pride ourselves on being at the forefront of gifted education in Australia.
 We are determined to ensure that we continue to offer exciting learning opportunities that provide suitable challenge to meet the needs of each individual student.

 As strong advocates for gifted education, we are proud to work with leading organisations to ensure we are offering researched-based best practice.
 In addition to being a ‘school cooperating with MENSA’, we are also a member of the Association of Independent Schools New South Wales’ (AISNSW) and the UK’s Innovation Unit’s, Elevate Community of Practice.

 At Penrhos College we believe that it is our responsibility to provide every girl with the opportunities that she needs for her to reach her academic potential.

-The Gifted program in the Secondary School aims to:
+The Gifted program, also known as MESH X in the Secondary School aims to: